When you open Power BI service, you'll see a dashboard displayed. Dashboards are something that differentiates Power BI service from Power BI Desktop.

 Use the navbar to move between the Power BI building blocks: dashboards, reports, and datasets.

 Select Get Data to add datasets, reports, and dashboards to Power BI.

 Expand and collapse the navbar with this icon .

 Use Search to find specific items in the navbar.

 Select a plus icon to create a new dashboard or get a new dataset.

 The listed Dashboards, Reports, and Datasets are available for you to use.
 Shared dashboards are read-only and display the shared icon .

 Dashboard, report, and dataset names usually match the name of the underlying dataset file -- but you can rename them.

 Right-click a dashboard, report or dataset to display the context-sensitive menu.

 Dashboards are composed of tiles.
-Tiles are created either in report Editing View or Q&A. A special type of tile called a widget is added directly onto the dashboard.
+Tiles are created in report Editing View, Q&A, other dashboards and can be pinned from Excel, SSRS, and more.
+A special type of tile called a widget is added directly onto the dashboard.
 The tiles that appear on a dashboard were specifically put there by a report creator/owner.
 The act of adding a tile to a dashboard is called pinning.